 The Universe is made of stories, not of atoms. – Muriel_Rukeyser

-Ian Bogost responds to these positions that they have the wrong intention by asking that video games tell better stories so they become more meaningful.
-I agree with the above that a video game can tell a story but telling a well-written story does not mean video games suddenly becomes meaningful.
+Ian Bogost responds to these positions that they have the wrong intention to demand video games tell better stories so they can become more worthy.
+I agree with him that just because a video game tells a well-written story does not suddenly make all video games meaningful.
 In the same way that video games don’t have to be art to be meaningful, video games don’t need to be literature to be meaningful.

 In the Adventure and Interactive Fiction genres we see the closest mimicry of literature, where we find plots, settings, characters, and narrative devices to try and convey a meaningful story.
 Instead of chapters and scene-changes found in literature, a developer will delay the story-reveal through puzzles and narrative riddles.